League & Complex Contacts:

 Will WRSA allow guest players play in the league?

 Yes, guest players will be allowed in the league up to 3 per league game not to exceed the maximum roster for the division.
 Guest player permit and guest’s primary player card will be required to be submitted at time of check-in for each guest player.
-Rules for these guest players will be posted to the website.
+Rules for these guest players are posted to the website – Coaches.

 Where do I get a guest player permit?

-Go to the KSYSA website, kansasyouthsoccer.org, – Admin – Guest player/Travel Permit.
-Use or create a team password as will use this site for travel permits.
+Go to the KSYSA website, kansasyouthsoccer.org, – Resources – Guest player/Travel Permit.
+Use or create a team password as you will use this site for travel permits.

 I need a new player card.